gletort/FishFeats/docs/Get-RNAs.md

 ### Point display

-To further help the manual correction of the spots, `FishFeats` proposes option to change the point size display.
+To further help with the manual correction of spots, `FishFeats` proposes an option to change the point size display.

 Check the `Point display` box to expand its content in the `Edit RNA` interface on the right side of the window.

-You can directly change all point displayed size by sliding the `Display point size` parameter bar, but you can also display some points at the current size, and hide other points by displaying them very small.
+You can change the display size for all points by sliding the `Display point size` parameter bar, but you can also display some points at the current size, and hide other points by displaying them very small.
 For this select the criteria to display a spot as big or very small, in the `Point size from:` parameter, and select the desired option.
-The point can be displayed differently according to the intensity inside the point (`point intensity`) or from their assignement score (`assignemnt score`) which refers to the certainty of their assignement.
+The point can be displayed differently according to the intensity inside the point (`point intensity`) or from their assignment score (`assignment score`) which refers to the certainty of their assignment.

-Click on `Reset point display` to display again all the spots with the same size, controlled by the `Display point size` parameter.
+Click on `Reset point display` to display all the spots with the same size again, controlled by the `Display point size` parameter.

 ![display options](imgs/rna_display.png)

 ## Save/load RNAs

 When you click on `save and quit RNA*`, it will save the current point layer in a `.csv` file saved in the `results` folder called _imagename_`_RNA*.csv` (here * is the number of the corresponding channel).
-The file contains the position of each spot and its assignement.
+The file contains the position of each spot and its assignment.
 The counts of the RNA of this channel in each cell will be added to the _results_ file in a new column.
-The edition interface of the current RNA will be closed so that you can go to the next RNA.
+The editing interface of the current RNA will be closed so that you can go to the next RNA.

-To reload/continue the assignement later on, you can load this file in the segmenting RNA step by choosing `load file` in the segmentation method choice parameter.
+To reload/continue the assignment later on, you can load this file in the segmenting RNA step by choosing `load file` in the segmentation method choice parameter.

 When you click on `save RNAs`, it will automatically save all the RNA channel that have been done and udpate the results saved as well.
 You can click this button at any time during the manual correction process, without stopping it.
-We recommend to do it regularly in case something happens during the correction steps.
+**We recommend saving regularly** in case something happens during the correction steps.

 ## Draw RNA counts

-This option, at the bottom of the  `Edit RNA*` interface, allows to visualize the cells, colored by their number of RNA assigned to it.
+This option, at the bottom of the  `Edit RNA*` interface, allows the cells to be visualized, colored by their number of assigned RNAs.

-Click on `Draw RNA* counts` to add a new (2D) layer containing the cells number of RNAs.
+Click on `Draw RNA* counts` to add a new (2D) layer containing the cells ans their number of RNAs.
 In each cell the intensity reflects the number of RNA assigned.

 ![rna counts](./imgs/rna_counts.png)

 You can also save this image as a 2D file by clicking `Save drawn RNA* counts`.

-This counts can also be found in the _results_ file, in the corresponding `nbRNA_C*_MethodName` column.
+The RNA counts can also be found in the _results_ file, in the corresponding `nbRNA_C*_MethodName` column.
 MethodName will be the name of the method used for the initial assigment.
-The results file can thus contains the counts from several assignement methods, but note that when you reload it, it will load only the last used method.
+The results file can thus contain the counts from several assignment methods, but note that when you reload it, it will load only the last used method.

 ## Measure intensity

 _Select the onglet `MeasureIntensity*` to start this option_

-This options allows to measure the intensity inside each segmented spot (RNA) in a chosen image channel or opened layer.
+This option allows the intensity inside each segmented spot (RNA) in a chosen image channel or opened layer to be measured.
 It can also indicate for each spot if it is inside a segmented nucleus or not (you must have performed the nuclei segmentation before for that, see the [nuclei segmentation](./Get-nuclei.md) step).

 ### Inside segmented nuclei